Kumarmilan02/Loan-Risk-Assessment-for-Two-Wheeler-Loan-Applications-Using-Machine-Learning/README.md

 | Multi-layer Perceptron (MLP)      | 99.96%         | 84.45%        |

 ### **Insights**
-1. **Random Forest Classifier** and **Decision Tree Classifier** achieved near-perfect accuracy on the train set, suggesting potential overfitting.
-However, their performance on the test set was around 83.88%.
+- **Random Forest** and **Decision Tree** classifiers had near-perfect accuracy on the training data, which may indicate overfitting, but their test performance was reasonable.
-2. **Logistic Regression** and **XGBoost** demonstrated strong generalization with test accuracies of 85.60% and 85.08%, respectively.
+- **Logistic Regression**, **XGBoost**, and **MLP** models had strong generalization with accuracies exceeding 85% on test data.
-3. **Support Vector Machine (SVM)** and **Gradient Boosting Classifier** performed well, with balanced accuracy between train and test sets.
-4. **Ensemble Methods** provided marginal improvements in accuracy but helped reduce the variance in predictions.
-5. **MLP** showed strong performance as a base model, and after fine-tuning, it provided comparable results to XGBoost and Logistic Regression.
+- **Ensemble techniques** such as **Stacking** and **Voting Classifier** improved test accuracy and provided stable predictions.

 ---

 ## Conclusion

-- **Best Models**: Logistic Regression, XGBoost, and fine-tuned MLP demonstrated strong performance on the test dataset.
+- **Best Performing Models**: Logistic Regression, XGBoost, and fine-tuned MLP showed the most reliable performance on the test dataset.
-- **Ensemble Techniques**: Stacking and Boosting techniques provided robust solutions by combining different model predictions.
+- **Ensemble Methods**: Techniques like Boosting and Stacking provided more robust and accurate predictions by leveraging multiple models.
-- **Next Steps**: Fine-tuning and validation of ensemble methods with a focus on reducing overfitting in Random Forest and Decision Tree models.
+- **Next Steps**: Further refinement of Random Forest and Decision Tree models to reduce overfitting is recommended.

 ---